What is Cloud Native Object Storage and why should you know about it?

 - Cloud service: The cloud service providers enable the provisioning of new instances or addon storage via a web interface or API.

-What is the road blocker for Cloud-Native Storage?
+What is the road blocker for Cloud Native Object Storage?

 Just like two sides of a coin we should not miss the other side by viewing only one side of the coin.
 The epitome is that the same containers that hold features of flexibility, portability and disposability turn out to be demerits for storage.
 The main liability of the storage needed to run applications is that it cannot be scrapped like containers.
 For stability and reliability of data, any information should not be stored in volatile containers.

-Does having enough information on Cloud Native Storage make you failsafe?
+Does having enough information on Cloud Native Object Storage make you failsafe?

 Better strategies increase the chances of success so let’s focus on it.
 All that you can do is consider the key challenges and think about their solutions.